 It’s easy to share your page via a unique URL and then all you have to do is sit back and see the cash contributions and lovely messages come rolling in!
 All gifts are logged in your account and you’ll have names and emails for all contributors.
 Once your wedding day is over you can send thanks via your patchwork page to everyone who chipped in – you can even send photos of you on your honeymoon / in your new home / or on your friend-funded adventures.

-So join the 90,000 (and counting) happy Patchwork people by starting your page today!
+So join the 100,000 (and counting) happy Patchwork people from all around the world by starting your page today!
 Questions?
-We’re real people and we’re here everyday to help at firstname.lastname@example.org or over on our LiveChat.
+We’re real people and we’re here every day to help at firstname.lastname@example.org or over on our LiveChat.